gecko984/supervenn/README.md

 <img src="https://i.imgur.com/dJoNhYQ.png" width=800>

 ### Installation
 `pip install supervenn`

 ### Requirements
 Python 2.7 or 3.6+ with `numpy` and`matplotlib`.

-### Name
-Contrary to what the name may indicate, the diagrams produced with `supervenn` are not Venn diagrams.
-The choice of name for the package was rather unfortunate but it is now too late to change it.

 ### Basic usage
 The main entry point is the eponymous supervenn function, that takes a list of python `set`s as its first and only